conda-incubator/conda-store-ui/README.md

 Before setting up conda-store-ui, you must prepare your environment.

-We use [Docker Compose](https://docs.docker.com/compose/) to set up the infrastructure before starting ensure that you have Docker Compose installed.
+We use [Docker Compose](https://docs.docker.com/compose/) to set up the infrastructure.
+Before starting ensure that you have Docker Compose installed.
 If you need to install Docker Compose, please see their [installation documentation](https://docs.docker.com/compose/install/)